ActiveLogin/ActiveLogin.Authentication/README.md

 ### Do I need to use your ASP.NET Core Auth provider, or can just use the API?

 We have seperated the API-wrappers for both BankID and GrandID into two separate packages so that you can use them in other scenarios we have not covered.
-The look like this and are both well documented using XML-comments.
+They look like this and are both well documented using XML-comments.

 The constructor for these ApiClients takes an `HttpClient` and you need to configure that `HttpClient` with a `BaseAddress`, `Tls12`, client certificates etc. depending on your needs.